Brooklinellcstorecom/teamcity-documentation/topics/creating-and-managing-user-groups.md

 ## "All Users" Group

 __All Users__ is a special user group that is always present in the system.
 The group contains all registered users and no user can be removed from the group.
-You can modify roles and notification rules of the "All Users" group to make them default for all the users in the system.
+You can modify roles and notification rules of the _All Users_ group to make them default for all the users in the system.

 All the newly registered users get roles and notification rules inherited from the group.

-The [Guest User](guest-user.md) does not belong to the All Users group, so roles and notification rules can be managed for the user separately.
+The [Guest User](guest-user.md) does not belong to the _All Users_ group, so roles and notification rules can be managed for the user separately.

 ## Creating New User Group